Let's Get Together (The Parent Trap) Lyrics — Disney: 60 Years of Musical Magic

 Questions and Answers

-- How did it perform on the charts?
+- How did it connect with pop audiences outside the film?

 Awards and Chart Positions